-- Increased availability of health care services - Increased level of awareness of the MRC population in health care and prevention through awareness programmes, information activities and campaigns - Increased level of awareness in the health care of MRC population - Settlement of land will make it possible to improve the hygiene of living in MRC
+- Increased availability of health care services for persons from MRC - Increased level of awareness of the persons from MRC in health care and prevention through awareness programmes, information activities and campaigns - Settlement of land will make it possible to improve the hygiene of living in MRC

-46 M. Popper, P. Szeghy, Š. Šarkozy, Roma Population and Health: Analysis of Situation in Slovakia (PDCS: Bratislava, 2009)
+47 M. Popper, P. Szeghy, Š. Šarkozy, Roma Population and Health: Analysis of Situation in Slovakia (PDCS: Bratislava, 2009)

-47 Ditto
+48 Ditto

-48 B. Šprocha, "Mortality and Health Condition of the Roma in Slovakia, part 1", Slovak Statistics and Demography, (2012), Vol. 22, No. 2, pp. 86-101, D. Mihailov, Health Situation of Roma Communities: Analysis of UNDP/WB/EC research data (UNDP:Bratislava, 2012) 10
+49 B. Šprocha, "Mortality and Health Condition of the Roma in Slovakia, part 1", Slovak Statistics and Demography, (2012), Vol. 22, No. 2, pp. 86-101, D. Mihailov, Health Situation of Roma Communities: Analysis of UNDP/WB/EC research data (UNDP:Bratislava, 2012) 10